It is true the great Maharashi will be back on Monday and things will be back to normal, which is what you and I wish.

 Everyone here loves this story.

-You know, there's potential war on the Korean peninsula.
+You know, there's potential war on the Korean Peninsula.

 The Middle East is blowing up.

-We've got our own terrible financial woes, and who who the heck knows what's coming down the road?
+And who the heck knows what's coming down the road?

 And we've got a national emergency in the Gulf.

-I promise you some of you have been holding a long time.
+I promise you, some of you have been holding a long time.

-Think of the people, Chris Christie, Paul Ryan, Sarah Palin, Eric Cantor, Jim DeMint.
+Think of the people: Chris Christie, Paul Ryan, Sarah Palin, Eric Cantor, Jim DeMint.

-One of you be present.
+One of you be president.

 You couldn't go wrong.